drid/tulip/docs/setup.md

 ### General Settings
 - **Open last roadbook on start**: Automatically opens the most recently edited roadbook when launching Tulip, streamlining your workflow for ongoing projects.
 - **Tulip close distance (m)**: Defines the distance threshold (in meters) for considering next instruction as "close."
 The default is 300 meters, adjustable to match your rally’s precision requirements.
-- **Show CAP heading**: Controls the visibility of the Course À Parcourir (CAP) heading for new instructions in the roadbook.
+- **Show CAP heading**: Controls the default visibility of CAP heading for new instructions in the roadbook.
-- **Show coordinates**: Determines whether geographic coordinates are displayed for new instructions in the roadbook.
+- **Show coordinates**: Determines whether geographic coordinates are displayed by default for new instructions in the roadbook.

 ### Coordinates Format
 - **Coordinates Format**: Allows you to choose from three coordinate display formats for new instructions when the "Show coordinates" option is enabled.
 The available formats are: